MESH-Research/invenio-subjects-fast/README.md

     pipenv run invenio rdm-records fixtures

-**Note that this indexing will take several minutes**, during which time the terminal process will simply read "Creating required fixtures..."
+**Note that this fixture creation will take quite a few minutes**, and on lower-powered processors may take more than half and hour.
+During this time the terminal process will simply read "Creating required fixtures..."
 This should eventually be followed by "Created required fixtures!"
 But the indexing process for such a large set of vocabulary files is very slow.

+**The vocabulary terms will not be available for some time** even after the fixtures have been created and you receive the "Created required fixtures!" message.
+This is because the indexing of each vocabulary term is delegated to a RabbitMQ task to be performed in due course by a celery worker.
+It may take an hour or more for celery to complete all of these queued tasks.
+Once the queue has completed, though, the FAST terms will appear as suggestions in the subject field of the deposit form.

 ## Updating the vocabulary